 Gentleman Jack presents Lister as someone who achieved uncommon goals through force of personality alone.
 She simply decides to set up a coal mine, or to marry Walker—both impossible feats for women in the 1830s—and then makes it so.
 There are a handful of scenes in which male characters underestimate Lister because she’s a woman, but they’re quickly shown up for their idiocy.
 Moreover, by the time viewers meet Lister at the beginning of the series, she’s in her early 40s and has no hesitation whatsoever about who she is.
 “I love, and only love, the fairer sex,” she tells Walker.
 “These feelings haven’t deviated or wavered since childhood.
 I was born like this, and I act as my God-given nature dictates.”

 These scenes have an empowering quality to them and a sense of uplift.
 But it’s hard to craft a drama around a person who seems to be invulnerable.
-Lister’s family appears to accept her sexual preferences without protest; her servants raise genteel eyebrows at her overnight visitors but squash any local gossip.
+Lister’s family appears to accept her sexual orientation without protest; her servants raise genteel eyebrows at her overnight visitors but squash any local gossip.
 As a landowner and a landlord, she’s insulated by the fact that there are more farmers requiring her land than there are acres to rent to them.
 Unlike, say, Tipping the Velvet, which had an acute grasp not only of the real danger of exposure but also of the socioeconomic inequality of Victorian England, Gentleman Jack girds itself with a more positive, palatable attitude.
 The pity is that Anne Lister, a truly audacious, difficult, and groundbreaking woman, ends up with a biographical portrait that’s anything but.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to firstname.lastname@example.org.